 Laura McNeal, J.D., Ph.D.

 Dr. Laura McNeal is a multi-platform law and policy analyst and prominent education scholar who has made a national reputation by providing innovative solutions to today’s social issues through her commentary, numerous publications and community outreach.
-Dr. McNeal has lectured widely, and contributes to the national debate on race, law, implicit bias, policing and education through op-eds and national media appearances.
-Her engaging, powerfully candid commentary has made her a highly sought-after legal analyst on hot topic issues such as the Michael Brown shooting, Trayvon Martin trial and instances of police brutality as a legal analyst on MSNBC’s Morning Joe, Hardball with Chris Matthews, Weekends with Alex Witt and CNN’s New Day.
-She was also featured in a 1 hour segment of C-Span’s Washington Journal in which she provided expert commentary regarding the lack of police training in how to interact with youth, the state of police-community relations and what reforms are needed following the deaths of Michael Brown, Eric Garner and 12 year old Tamir Rice.
-Dr. McNeal masterfully breaks down complex legal issues and explains them in a way that not only elevates the discussion but allows viewers to understand what role each of us can play in promoting laws and policies that uphold notions of fairness, equity and justice for all.
+Dr. Laura has lectured widely, and contributes to the national debate on race, law, implicit bias, policing and education through op-eds and national media appearances.
+Recently she provided extensive legal analysis for the BNC Network for the Derek Chauvin trial, restrictive voting laws, and the impeachment trial for former President Trump.
+Her engaging, powerfully candid commentary has also made her a highly sought-after legal analyst on MSNBC’s Morning Joe, Hardball with Chris Matthews, Weekends with Alex Witt and CNN’s New Day.
+Additionally, she was featured in a 1 hour segment of C-Span’s Washington Journal in which she provided expert commentary regarding the lack of police training in how to interact with youth and the state of police-community relations.
+Dr. McNeal masterfully breaks down complex legal issues and explains them in a way that not only elevates the discussion but allows viewers to understand what role each of us can play in promoting laws and policies that uphold notions of fairness and equity.